ChrisIsKing/ChrisIsKing.github.io/_pages/about.md

 Christopher Clarke is a PhD Candidate at the University of Michigan advised by [Prof. Jason Mars](https://www.jasonmars.org/), a lecturer in computer science at the University of Guyana, and a Director on the boards of V75 Inc. and Nexus Inc. He holds a Master's degree from the University of Michigan, a Bachelor's degree from the University of Guyana, and a postgraduate degree in Entrepreneurship and Innovation from the University of Michigan.

-Christopher’s research is devoted to enhancing the capabilities of AI, particularly in NLP and Human AI Interaction.
+Christopher’s research is devoted to enhancing the capabilities of AI, particularly in Natural Lanaguage Processing (NLP) and Human AI Interaction.
 More specifically, his work lies at the intersection of the following areas:

 - Foundation Driven: In this domain, Christopher designs cutting-edge algorithms and deep learning techniques for building large language models that create rich content representations for many use cases & tasks.